FixMyBerlin/osm-scripts/ZESPlus/Highways/README.md

 **Merging/joining mbtiles with Sqlite:**

 - We could change the `merge.sh` to use Node, possibly with https://github.com/kriasoft/node-sqlite.
 However, the script works for now…
+- https://sqlitebrowser.org/ is a good tool to look into the Sqlite DB that each mbiltes file is and motify it manually.

 **Preview mbtiles:**